Towards universal quantum computation through relativistic motion: Methods

-However, ideal continuous-variable cluster states that satisfy Eq.~(\ref{eq:cvideal}) are unphysical, and there are various inequivalent ways to approach these states.
+where $\mathbb{Q} = (Q_1,\ldots,Q_M)$ and $\mathbb{P} = (P_1,\ldots,P_M)$, and $\mathbf{A}$ is the adjacency matrix for the cluster.
+However, ideal continuous-variable cluster states that satisfy Eq. (\ref{eq:ppp}) are unphysical, and there are various inequivalent ways to approach these states.
 While the generation based on the controlled-phase gates is conceptually the simplest way to generate CV cluster states, from a physical point of view the required entanglement is easier created using two-mode squeezing.
 We can write a two-mode squeezing operator as

-Using the Bloch-Messiah reduction \cite{braunstein05}, a general multi-mode squeezing operator can then be constructed (up to local phase shifts) according to
+Using the Bloch-Messiah reduction \cite{braunstein2005}, a general multi-mode squeezing operator can then be constructed (up to local phase shifts) according to

 where $t$ is the interaction time and $\mathcal{H}$ is a bilinear interaction Hamiltonian